afnan/dd_name_sort/README.md

 Unit tests: cover parsing (NameParser), sorting (PersonNameComparer), and domain invariants (Person).
 End-to-end test: runs the whole workflow in a temp directory with real file I/O.

+## Test Results & Coverage (CI)

+When the GitHub Actions workflow runs, it will:

+- Execute all tests with coverage enabled.
+- Upload test results (`.trx`) and coverage reports (`coverage.cobertura.xml`) as build artifacts.

+### How can results be downloaded?

+1. Go to the **Actions** tab in your GitHub repository.
+2. Open the latest workflow run for your branch (e.g., `main`).
+3. Scroll to the **Artifacts** section at the bottom of the run summary.
+4. Download `test-results-<os>.zip` — it contains:
+   - `test-results.trx` → Detailed test results.
+   - `coverage.cobertura.xml` → Code coverage report (Cobertura format).

+You can open `.trx` files with Visual Studio.